Chalk Farm Salvation Army Band: Brief history

 Just two years later, the band's pioneering spirit saw it travelling again, this time to Japan to participate in high-profile events including the mammoth Midosuji Parade in Osaka.
 Despite encountering an earthquake on its first day in Japan, the band was not to be deterred and played to enthusiastic crowds, including over 1 million people on the streets of Osaka for the major parade that was the centre piece of this tour, an event captured live on Japanese television.
 The band was honoured to play at the Heian Shrine in historic Kyoto before returning to London having broken new ground for The Salvation Army in the Far East.

 Under Michael Clack's leadership the band had reached new heights and broken new ground across the world.
-Michael was awarded the MBE by HM Queen Elizabeth II in 1995 for services to Music Education, an honour richly deserved.
+Michael was awarded the MBE by Queen Elizabeth II in 1995 for services to Music Education, an honour richly deserved.

 In 2001, Michael retired and handed the baton to Jonathan Evans.
 Since that time, the band has continued its tradition of taking the Gospel to the world with further tours undertaken in Norway, Finland and Estonia.
 During the latter visit, the band was again involved in pioneering work, assisting with the opening of a new Corps at Tartu on the Estonia/Russia border.
 Family commitments have taken Jonathan away from Chalk Farm, and Michael Clack has since 'taken up the baton' once again.

-As well as being held in high esteem overseas, the band continues its vital work in the UK with visits continuing to Corps across the UK Territory.
-Of greater importance however is the band's local ministry in the cosmopolitan area of North London.
-Enduring links with the church of St Martin-in-the-Fields, Trafalgar Square, means that it is regularly called upon to participate in high-profile events in Central London.
+As well as its overseas engagements, the band continues its work in the UK, visiting Corps across the UK territory.
+It also maintains a local ministry in North London.
+The band has longstanding links with the church of St Martin-in-the-Fields, Trafalgar Square, and regularly participates in events in Central London.

 Over the years the band has been very active in the British broadcasting media having appeared for many years on BBC's Blue Peter programme as well as making regular appearances on Songs of Praise and BBC Radio's Gloria Hunniford programme, all of which carried its ministry to millions.